 - ABGB – A brewery serving better than it needs to be pizza.
 Lots of seating indoor and outdoors.
 Catch a live show inside!

 - Fresa’s – Who goes to a Mexican restaurant to get ice cream?
 Me!
 James Beard nominee Chef Laura Sawicki makes the best cookies in cream with fresh oreos and chocolate brownie.
 It’s casual and ideal for to-go or big groups when you want margaritas and perfectly cooked chicken.
 I also love their vegetable sides that are more creative than rice and beans like sweet potatoes, brussels sprouts, beets, etc.

 - Matt’s El Rancho – C-L-A-S-S-I-C Tex- Mex.
 If you’ve been looking for Bob Armstrong dip, it’s here.
 I prefer the giant bean and cheese nachos on the perfect chip.

 - Polvo’s – I love watching them bake the fresh tortillas and the salsa bar.
 Fish fajitas all the way.

 - El Borrego de Oro – Best tortilla soup.
 That’s it.

-- Vera Cruz Al Natural @ Radio Coffee – My favorite breakfast taco in town.
-Only at this location.
+- Vera Cruz Al Natural @ Radio Coffee – My favorite migas breakfast taco in town but only at this location do I think it’s the best.
 Fish tacos are good, too!